ashishc628/Job-Market-Analytics-Resume-Matching-System/README.md

 # 🚀 AI-Powered Job Market Analytics & Resume Matching System

+I scraped 7510+ job postings from a Indian Ed-Tech startup and built a dashboard that reveals the most in-demand skills of 2025.
+Recruiters can also upload resumes to see instant match scores.

 ## 🚀 Demo
 <a href="https://resume-matching-system.onrender.com/" target="_blank">
   <img src="https://img.shields.io/badge/View-Live%20Demo-success?style=for-the-badge&logo=github" alt="Live Demo">
 </a>

-I scraped 7510+ job postings from a Indian Ed-Tech startup and built a dashboard that reveals the most in-demand skills of 2025.
-Recruiters can also upload resumes to see instant match scores.
+Click on the above green button for live demo of the app (📊 Resume vs Job Matching + Skill Detection)

 ## 📌 Project Overview